 This program is designed to enhance the professional preparation of classroom teachers, interventional literacy teachers, clinicians, supervisors, and directors or coordinators of literacy in school districts.
-Those students completing the program of study will be recommended for certification as a literacy teacher (currently titled "Reading Teacher," K-12).
+Those students completing the program of study will be recommended for certification as a literacy specialist (currently titled "Reading Teacher," K-12).

-In order to meet the new New York State mandates, the program is being revised.
-New course descriptions and requirements will be available in all education offices.
 Students who complete the current program and graduate by January 2004 will be under the current New York State regulations.
-Admission to this program requires prior NYS teaching cerification.
+Admission to this program requires prior NYS teaching certification.

-The Center for Literacy Studies
+The Center for Literacy and Learning